Blueberry poppy cakes

 - Put the frozen blueberries in a pan with a teaspoon of sugar and a splash of water.
 Thaw them on medium heat until you are able to squish each blueberry with a fork.
 Push all of this through a sieve to get rid of the seeds and keep the juice only.

-- Mix this blueberry juice in a saucepan with the full-fat coconut milk, sugar and corn starch.
+- Mix this blueberry juice in a saucepan with the full-fat coconut milk, sugar, sweet potato powder and corn starch.
 Stir over medium heat until everything is well combined.
 Add agar agar in the saucepan, stir and bring it to boil over medium heat.
 Let it boil for 2 minutes and remove from heat.

 - Put the poppy seed cakes in silicone panna cotta molds (same size or slightly bigger than the individual cakes).
 Pour the blueberry mixture you just boiled over every poppy seed cake, but leave a bit of space at the top of the molds.
 Let them cool down on room temperature and transfer them to the fridge.
 The panna cotta layer should set in an hour.
 After that, prepare the jelly layer.